Mohamed-Ali-Bouzazi/Python-tetris/README.md

 2️⃣ Complete full lines to clear them and score points

 3️⃣ Survive as long as possible without filling up the board

+4️⃣ Press "R" if you want to restart the game

+5️⃣ Press "Q" to quit the game